jsdw/jsdw.github.io/content/posts/neural-nets/index.md

 As before, we can now work out the new value of our weight by travelling some small amount in the opposite direction of the slope:

-<katex>w_1^{new} = w_1 - c\frac{d(error)}{d(w_1)}</katex>
+<katex>w_1^{new} = w_1 - \alpha\frac{d(error)}{d(w_1)}</katex>

-We repeat this process for all of our weights, at which point we can apply all of the updates at once, and we have completed a single back propagation training step!

-However many hidden layers the network has, the process that we have run through is the same.
+However many hidden layers the network has, the steps that we have run through is the same.
 For weights connected to output neurons our job is quite simple, and otherwise we end up adding errors propagated from the next layer forward multiplied by the corresponding weights connecting them, and then differentiating the rest of the way down from there as we've done above.

+We repeat this back propagation process for all of our weights, at which point we know how to update every weight in order to reduce the error given the training sample we used.

+## How to apply our updates

+Using back propagation, we can provide a training sample to the network, and find out how to alter each weight in it in order to reduce the error for that sample.
+We have a few options for how to make use of this information:

+- We apply all of our proposed updates immediately after completing the back propagation step.
+This is known as _stochastic gradient descent_.
+- We save up proposed updates for some batch of training samples, and then for each weight, we take the average of the proposed updates that we have saved up for it and apply that.
+This is known as _minibatch gradient descent_, and has the advantage of nudging each weight in a direction that is the best on average for each training sample in this batch, but the disadvantage that we have to do a bunch more work before each actual update.
+- We take _mini-batch_ to the extreme, and save up proposed updates as we look at the entire training set, applying the average updates once at the end.
+This is known as _batch gradient descent_.

+_Mini-batch_ is a common choice, as it lies between the other two in terms of performance and amount of computation required.

 # Summary

 A neural network boils down to being a big function which, given some inputs, produces some outputs.
 By tuning the weights in the network, we can shape this function in order produce an almost arbitrary mapping between input and output values.

-Training a network is a supervised process which involves teaching the network what output values to expect given some inputs.
+Training a network involves teaching the network what output values to expect given some inputs.
 For each pair of input and output values in the training set, we want to figure out how to update each weight in the network so as to reduce the total error.
 By differentiating the error with respect to each weight we can find out how to adjust each weight in order to achieve this.

-We then nudge each weight a little in the right direction, which (all being well) allows the network to gradually converge upon a solution that is near optimal for the entire training set.
+We then apply our proposed immediately of after some number of training samples has been seen in order to reduce the total error between actual and expected outputs.
+Eventually, we hope that the network error will then reduce to an acceptable level, at which point we consider it trained.

+Almost every aspect of how a network works can be modified to suit specific needs:
+- The activation function of each neuron (As an example, _tanh_ is generally considered better than the sigmoid function we used here).
+- How many layers there are, and how many neurons per layer.
+- Which connections exist between neurons on different layers.
+- The error function used to calculate our total network error.
+- The training algorithm itself!
+Back propagation with something like mini-batch gradient descent is the dominant choice, but there are other ways to update our weights (for example, genetic algorithms).

+As such, there is an almost endless amount of exploration one can do.
+That said, I hope that this post helps you to get started!

 [nn-example]: https://github.com/jsdw/neural-net-example
 [nn-slides]: https://github.com/jsdw/neural-network-talk